evanharmon/in-mono/headspace/aws/aws-exam-tips-kinesis.md

 - limit of 1 MB / s write to a shard
 - DynamoDB, Aurora, CloudWatch, IoT Core can send data directly Kinesis Data Streams
+- KDS CANNOT write straight to S3

+## KCL

+- only DynamoDB supported for lease table to track checkpoints!
+- each application MUST have its own DynamoDB lease table

 ## Kinesis Data Firehose